charlie5/lace-prototype-deprecated/README.md

 ====

 - Provides a set of general Ada components intended to ease the development of game, sim and GUI Ada applications.
-- Components range from low-level 'events' and 'math' to high-level 'user interface' (ala GTK and QT).
+- Components range from low-level ('events' and 'math') to high-level ('game engine').
 - Potential applications areas include: 3d simulations, games, visualisations and editors.
 - Supports distributed applications (DSA - see Annex E of the Ada Language Reference Manual).
 - Portable across desktop and embedded platforms.